 As per this regulation, anyone who mails sharps waste should use USPS-authorized packages that have been tested and proven to meet federal (DOT) hazardous materials packaging standards.
-The use of authorized packages is basically to ensure that leaking or damaged containers do not enter the mail-stream and affect the lives of the postal employees or anyone involved.
+The use of authorized packages is basically to ensure that leaking or damaged containers do not enter the mail stream and affect the lives of postal employees or anyone involved.

 Disposing of sharps containers

-- In this technique, the hired pick up company comes to your door or facility for collecting and disposing of the medical waste.
-Such companies either offer regular pickup schedules or comes on being called.
+- In this technique, the hired pick-up company comes to your door or facility for collecting and disposing of the medical waste.
+Such companies either offer regular pickup schedules or come on being called.
 This method is convenient, but quite expensive especially when the companies charge monthly.

 Sharps Container Mail-Back Programs

 - Since the collection of disposal is not possible every single day, it is better to choose the mail-back program over the pickup services if your facility generates small quantities of waste.
-Under this category, a regulated sharps disposal container will be shipped to your practice, filled and then shipped using a authorized PureWay Sharps Disposal system to safely transport and dispose of this waste.
+Under this category, a regulated sharps disposal container will be shipped to your practice, filled, and then shipped using an authorized PureWay Sharps Disposal system to safely transport and dispose of this waste.

-Now, that you can see how efficiently executed waste management can help hospitals in limiting the staff exposure to pathogens and save money on disposal, PureWay Compliance can help guide your facility towards better compliance and reduce sharps disposal cost.
+Now, that you can see how efficiently executed waste management can help hospitals in limiting staff exposure to pathogens and save money on disposal, PureWay Compliance can help guide your facility toward better compliance and reduce sharps disposal cost.

 To learn more about how to safely ship sharps for disposal please visit https://www.PureWay.com